-Vibration Isolation
+Vibration isolation

-Since voltage-sensitive dye signals are small, usually a change of 0.1 to 1.0 percent of the illumination intensity, Wu's team has used a high-dynamic-range camera, photodiode array to detect the voltage-sensitive dye signals of the cortical activity.
+Because voltage-sensitive dye signals are small, usually a change of 0.1 to 1.0 percent of the illumination intensity, Wu's team has used a high-dynamic-range camera, photodiode array to detect the voltage-sensitive dye signals of the cortical activity.
 The photodiode array can resolve extremely small changes in light, usually one part of ten thousands.
 (Human eyes and ordinary digital cameras register light changes of one part to a hundred).
-Detecting such small signals requires an extreme isolation of vibration.
-The lab had to contend with low frequency vibrations from air conditioning equipment, people walking and wind blowing against the building.
+Detecting such small signals requires a high level of vibration isolation.
+The lab had to contend with low frequency vibrations from air conditioning equipment, people walking, and wind blowing against the building.
 Vibrations as low as 1Hz were inhibiting the integrity of the images and data.

-"At first, we used high quality air tables, but they were not adequate for isolating low frequency vibrations," Dr. Wu continues.
+"At first, we used high-quality air tables, but they were not adequate for isolating low frequency vibrations," Dr. Wu continues.
 "We tried putting a second air table on top of the first one, but that still did not give us the isolation we needed.
 Then we tried an active, electronic system, but we were still spending much time fighting with floor vibrations.
 We were dealing with an unresolved vibration problem for many years."

-The Georgetown lab eventually tested, and settled upon negative-stiffness mechanism vibration isolation systems from Minus K Technology, which enabled the lab to get vibration isolation down to a level of 1Hz.
-This effectively cancelled out any vibration noise difficulties that were inhibiting image and data readings.
+The Georgetown lab eventually tested, and settled upon negative-stiffness mechanism systems from Minus K Technology (Inglewood, CA; www.minusk.com), which reduced vibration isolation to 1Hz and cancelled out noise difficulties that were inhibiting image and data readings (see Fig. 2).
 Negative-stiffness mechanism (NSM) isolators have the flexibility of custom tailoring resonant frequencies vertically and horizontally.
-They employ a completely mechanical concept in low-frequency vibration isolation.
 Vertical-motion isolation is provided by a stiff spring that supports a weight load, combined with a NSM.
 The net vertical stiffness is made very low without affecting the static load-supporting capability of the spring.
 Beam-columns connected in series with the vertical-motion isolator provide horizontal-motion isolation.
 The horizontal stiffness of the beam-columns is reduced by the "beam-column" effect.
 A beam-column behaves as a spring combined with a NSM.
-The result is a compact passive isolator capable of very low vertical and horizontal natural frequencies and very high internal structural frequencies.

-Transmissibility with negative-stiffness is substantially improved over air systems, which can make vibration isolation problems worse since they have a resonant frequency that can match that of floor vibrations.
+NSM also offers substantial transmissibility improvement over air systems (whose resonant frequency can match that of floor vibrations and actually worsen problems) and over active systems (which have a limited dynamic range and are vulnerable to electronic dysfunction and power modulations).
+Although active isolation systems have fundamentally no resonance, their transmissibility does not roll off as fast as negative-stiffness isolators.
 Transmissibility is a measure of the vibrations that transmit through the isolator relative to the input vibrations.
 The NSM isolators, when adjusted to 0.5Hz, achieve 93 percent isolation efficiency at 2Hz; 99 percent at 5Hz; and 99.7 percent at 10Hz.